 Rysbrack's sculptors drawing is in the British Museum collection.

-A preliminary design by Rysbrack (differs from the finished monument) is at the City Museum, Plymouth.
+A preliminary design by Rysbrack (differs from the finished monument) is at the Plymouth City Museum and Arts Gallery.

 25th December 1642